18F/handbook/_pages/business-units/solutions/solutions-history.md

 ### 2016: TTS is born

-In 2016, [18F]({{site.baseurl}}/18f-history-and-values/), [PIF](https://presidentialinnovationfellows.gov/), and the Office of Products and Programs (OPP, aka us) [came together](https://www.fedscoop.com/gsa-launches-technology-service-line/) under the newly-formed Technology Transformation Service (TTS) office.
+In 2016, [18F]({{site.baseurl}}/18f-history-and-values/), [PIF](https://presidentialinnovationfellows.gov/), and the Office of Citizen Services and Innovative Technologies (OCSIT, aka us) [came together](https://www.fedscoop.com/gsa-launches-technology-service-line/) under the newly-formed Technology Transformation Service (TTS) office.
+Following this merge, we were renamed to the Office of Products and Programs (OPP).
 Ever since we became an office within TTS, we have played an essential role in helping it modernize and digitize the federal government.

 ### 2016 - 2019: Ramping up our portfolio

-Following the expansion of our web presence and digital knowledge, we've remained hard at work.
-In the years since, we've built, grown, and maintained crucial government-wide products and programs:
+Following the expansion of our web presence and digital knowledge, OPP remained hard at work.
+In the years after, we built, grew, and maintained crucial government-wide products and programs:

 - [10x](https://10x.gsa.gov/): provides start-up funding for new technology projects and products across government (2016)
 - [Artificial Intelligence Portfolio](https://digital.gov/communities/artificial-intelligence/): supporting and coordinating the use of artificial intelligence technologies in federal agencies (2019)